 Shopping near the Mylapore tank is a quintessential Chennai shopping experience as compared to shopping in Chennai Malls.

-Rasi Silks, which is a very well known and popular shop is best known for beautiful silk sarees known as Kanjivaram pattu sarees, scarves and Tanjore paintings.
-It is one of the best known shops for bridal wear sarees.
+Rasi Silks, which is a very well known and is a popular shop, is best known for beautiful silk sarees known as Kanjivaram pattu sarees, scarves and Tanjore paintings.
+In addition, It is one of the best known shops for bridal wear sarees.

-Shrinivas Silks, which is closer to the Mylapore tank in the Luz Bazar is another well known shop for Kanjivaram silk sarees & cotton sarees.
+Furthermore, Shrinivas Silks, which is closer to the Mylapore tank in the Luz Bazar is another well known shop for Kanjivaram silk sarees & cotton sarees.

-Another famous shop is “GIRI trading” which specializes in all things spiritual such as deities, puja articles and religious music CDs is a popular shop for devout Hindus.
+Furthermore, “GIRI trading” which specialises in all things spiritual such as deities, puja articles and religious music CDs is a popular shop for devout Hindus.

 The Chennai City Center shopping mall in Mylapore, has a multiplex, a food court and the Lifestyle department store.